Deziwa mine

 The Deziwa mine is a large open-pit copper and cobalt mine located about 35 km east of Kolwezi in Lualaba Province in the Democratic Republic of the Congo.
 The mine is estimated to hold 4.6 million tonnes of copper and 420,000 tonnes of cobalt.
 The mine sits directly adjacent to the Mutanda Mine.

 History

 Copperbelt minerals

 An initial agreement was struck in 2005 between Gécamines and Platmin Congo (a subsidiary of Copperbelt Minerals) to explore Deziwa.
 The joint venture, Societe Minere de Deziwa et Ecaille C Sprl (Somidec) was owned 68% by Copperbelt minerals, and 32% by Gecamines.

 In 2010, Zijin Mining made a $284 million bid to purchase the Deziwa and Ecaille C mines from Platmin Congo.
-The bid was rejected by the Congelese government, who said the deal violated regulations.
+The bid was rejected by the Congolese government, who said the deal violated regulations.

 Gécamines

 In 2013, Gécamines purchased Copperbelt Minerals 68% stake in Deziwa and Ecaille C. The purchase was financed by a $196 million loan from Dan Gertler's Fleurette Group.